moradology/LetsBuild-mapbox/README.md

 Mapbox GL js

 This is my first personal project for Mapbox GL.js.
 Also, this is the first time I learned JavaScript, HTML and CSS.
 All is fresh and new!

+#Goal
+Build an online tool to convert footprint to 3D model.
+This is a tool for anyone who wants to have a taste of being the architect, urban planner, realtor...
+!!!OR those who were fascinated by The SIMS game series in their childhoods!
+Just like me :).

+#Process
+In this project, I first created a style in Mapbox Studio and import footprint.geojson by upload API (because it is too big!
+But it is a great thing for me to learn CLI).

+I add the footprint layer by uploading a filled pattern.And I intended to use the footprint to make a 3D building layer in the mapbox studio because the openstreetmap can only offer part of the buildings in Philly.

+However, I found that in mapbox studio, I can not use the height in the dataset to fill in the height field (it can only be the fixed value).
+So I changed my strategy to add the 3D layer in my javascript.

+And since the height in the dataset is in feet, so I tried the exponential property-function without editing the original dataset.

+#Result
+The final javasccript also uses mapbox geocoder, draw plugin and turf.js to simulate the real process when we try to plan the site and build the building.